diana-hep/TreeNiN/README.md

     - [`data_loader.py`](recnn/model/data_loader.py): load the raw data and create the batches:

         - Load the jet events and make the trees.
-        - Split the sample into train, cross-validation and test with equal number of sg and bg events.
+        - Shuffle the signal and background sets independently.
+Split the sample into train, validation and test with equal number of sg and bg events.
 Then shuffle each set.
         - Load the jet trees, reorganize the tree by levels, create a batch of N jets by appending the nodes of each jet to each level and add zero padding so that all the levels have the same size
         - Generator function that loads the batches, shifts numpy arrays to torch tensors and feeds the training/validation pipeline